elastic/detection-rules/CLI.md

 Environment variables using the argument format: `DR_<UPPERCASED_ARG_NAME>` will be parsed in commands which expect it.
 EX: `DR_USER=joe`

-Using the environment variable `DR_BYPASS_NOTE_VALIDATION_AND_PARSE` will bypass the Detection Rules validation on the `note` field in toml files.

-Using the environment variable `DR_BYPASS_BBR_LOOKBACK_VALIDATION` will bypass the Detection Rules lookback and interval validation on the building block rules.

-Using the environment variable `DR_BYPASS_TAGS_VALIDATION` will bypass the Detection Rules Unit Tests on the `tags` field in toml files.

 ## Importing rules into the repo